unihashi/TicTacToe/README.md

 "val GameSize = 3"

-this coordinates in this game is 2d array (row,collumn) you need to enter input row and input collumn once you play the game
+this coordinates in this game is 2d array (row,column) you need to enter input row and input column once you play the game

 For example :